Bicycles: Folding Bikes

 Bike Friday Air Glide at Place de L'Odéon

-My everyday bike is a 1999 Bike Friday Air Glide.
-Every Bike Friday folds up into a suitcase, which is particularly good for travel.
-Indeed, just months after buying it, I put it into a suitcase and took it to Paris.
+For amost twenty years my everyday bike was a 1999 Bike Friday Air Glide.
+Every Bike Friday folds up into a suitcase, which is particularly good for travel, and just months after buying it, I put it into a suitcase and took it to Paris.
 It was ideal for the narrow, curving streets of the 6th Arrondissement, and I could safely ignore the Prende Un Ticket signs.

 My new Bike Friday, inside the suitcase/trailer.
 Photo by Dave Favello.
 The design is brilliantly self-contained: with some aluminum tubing and two little wheels, which also fit into the suitcase, the suitcase can be converted into a bike trailer and towed behind the bike.
 In fact, after I bought it, my girlfriend towed it home with her Bike Friday.